qdrant/migration/README.md

 # qdrant-migration

+**Note: This project is in beta.
+The API may change in future releases.**

 This tool helps to migrate data to Qdrant from other sources.
 It will stream all vectors from a collection in the source Qdrant instance to the target Qdrant instance.

 The target collection can have a different replication or sharding configuration.